-For those of you waiting for an update, thank you for your patience.
-As you will appreciate the situation in NHS hospitals has been developing rapidly and we have been working hard to continue to provide care in a way that protects both our patients and our staff.
+Thank you for your patience as our department adapts to the evolving situation; we have been working hard to continue to provide care in a way that protects both our patients and our staff.

-In light of this audiology is providing a modified service, including options for remote support where appropriate.
+In order to do so Audiology is providing a modified service, including options for remote support where appropriate.
 The drop-in repair and maintenance service is currently suspended at all sites however please see the ‘Hearing aid repairs’ heading below for alternative options.
 Additionally see the ‘Batteries’ heading below for how to obtain batteries remotely.

 Hearing aid repairs